-Type : Logie Operating: Jan - Dec 2018 Performance: Good Verified: Yes
+Type : Logie Operating: Jan - Dec 2019 Performance: Good Verified: Yes

 The Kerry blackwater counter is located one hundred meters upstream of the estuary.
-It is a Logie resistivity counter which operates over three channels and gives a total count for the river.
+It is a Logie restivity counter which operates over three channels and gives a total count for the river.
 The river is currently open for angling on a catch and release basis.
 The river is sixteen miles long with one small lake and is considered a spate river.

 The counter operated well during the year.
 The site has been checked regularly and the system assessed due to the low numbers of fish being recorded crossing the weir.
-The existing camera was remounted out of the river to ensure it operated throughout the season without damage from flooding.
+The existing camera is working well.
+It's mounted out of the river to ensure it operates throughout the season without damage from flooding.
 The counter is providing accurate results for the river system.
 The wiring to the counter has been re-covered following flooding.
-Additional work on one electrode has been completed.